-An IEP meeting may also be called if a student's behavior necessitates the use of a physical management intervention (i.e., restraint).
-In such cases, the team collectively addresses the behavioral needs of the student and a positive behavior support plan is added to the IEP.
+An IEP meeting will be scheduled if a student requires the use of a physical management intervention due to concerns of safety.
+In such cases, the team collectively addresses the behavioral needs of the student and a positive behavior support plan is added to the IEP or reviewed if there already is a plan.